Skip to content

 Deployments

-Default, forge will give you a starters deployment script.
-This will deploy your application.
-However, due to the nature of our projects, we want some more secret sauce to run.
+By default, Forge will give you a starters deployment script.
+This will, in most cases, deploy your application.
+However, due to the nature of our projects, we want some more secret sauce to deploy our applications.

 bash